mrzachnugent/astro-template-zn/README.md

-# Astro Template Z
+# Astro Template ZN

-Starting template for an Astro i18n app bootstraped with tailwind, ui by shadcn, and light/dark theme.
+Starting template for an Astro i18n app bootstraped with tailwind, ui by shadcn, light/dark theme, and server actions with validation.

 ### This template uses `pnpm`